You’ve Been Accepted!

 Purchase Textbooks & Supplies

-Starting in January, you can order your textbooks from the Barnes & Noble College Bookstore.
-You can use financial aid to pay for books starting in January.
+Fall semester classes: Starting in July, you can order your textbooks from the Barnes & Noble College Bookstore.
+You can use financial aid to pay for books starting in August.
 Check with the B&N College Bookstore for more information.